 JCEA electric transmission and distribution facilities serve around 350 square miles which includes the City of Johnson City; the Town of Jonesborough; part of the City of Kingsport; all of Washington County; and parts of Sullivan, Carter, and Greene counties.
 Such facilities require significant annual capital and maintenance expenditures.
 Broadband assets represent the equipment, fiber, and wireless internet assets built in the City of Johnson City, Jonesborough, and Washington County.
-Phase five and the majority of phase six were completed in the fiscal year.
-Based on our forecast, broadband assets will grow to more than \$68 million in broadband assets by the end of fiscal year 2026.
+Based on our forecast, broadband assets will grow to more than \$73 million in broadband assets by the end of fiscal year 2026.

-The investment in electric utility plant on June 30, 2023 was \$342,340,239 as compared to \$324,069,815 on June 30, 2022.
-JCEA's electric capital budget for fiscal year 2023 was \$23,858,277.
-The actual increase in electric capital assets was \$18,270,424.
+The investment in electric utility plant on June 30, 2024 was \$361,955,627 as compared to \$342,340,239 on June 30, 2023.
+JCEA's electric capital budget for fiscal year 2024 was \$26,771,073.
+The actual increase in electric capital assets was \$19,615,388.
 Additions during the years related are related to normal year to year work, which we refer to as renewal and replacements, and specific projects.
-Historically, our normal renewals and replacement capital expenditures account for between \$5,000,000 and \$8,000,000 of the electric capital budget.

-Major projects include the refurbishment of West Primary Substation for \$2,200,267 and Northeast Substation for \$290,927.
-Construction began on a 300-kW solar farm adjacent to our main campus for \$714,394.
-The City of Johnson City is redesigning West Walnut Street and our costs to reconstruct new facilities were \$2,486,192 during the period.
+Historically, our normal renewals and replacement capital expenditures accounted for between \$5,000,000 and \$8,000,000 of the electric capital budget, but due to the increased cost of materials renewals and replacement capital expenditures are now \$8,000,000 to \$10,000,000 annually.
+Major projects include the rebuild of Northeast Substation for \$7,872,164.
+The City of Johnson City is redesigning West Walnut Street and our costs to reconstruct new facilities were \$1,220,206 during the period.
 Note that a significant portion of this project will be reimbursed through an aid to construction payment.
-A new storage shed was constructed at a cost of \$697,458.
-During the fiscal year, we added \$4,931,836 in distribution transformers to electric assets.
-Due to delays in the manufacturing of transformers that have plagued the utility industry since Covid, we had several transformers delivered in the fiscal year that were ordered in prior years.
-Also, there has been a significant increase in the cost of transformers over that same period.
-The broadband capital budget for fiscal year 2023 was \$10,636,449.
-The actual change in broadband capital assets was \$9,001,215.
-Construction of the fiber distribution network related to phases five and six of our eight phase plan was the primary driver in costs.
-Note that JCEA has capital spending projections that cover five years for the electric division and seven years for the broadband division.
+There was \$1,326,817 spent on the renewal of our 69 kV transmission lines within our system with significant amounts of work on the line from Tanglewood Substation to West Substation and from Washington College Substation to the Greene County line.
+During the fiscal year, we added \$2,364,979 in distribution transformers to electric assets.
+There has been a significant increase in the cost of transformers since Covid-19.
+The broadband capital budget for fiscal year 2024 was \$20,634,095.
+The actual change in broadband capital assets was \$16,007,763.
+Construction of the fiber distribution network related to phases five and six of our eight phase plan and the construction of Colonial Heights, phase 9, was the primary driver in costs.
+Note that JCEA has capital spending projections that cover five years for the electric and broadband divisions.